 Most home insurance policies include liability cover up to certain limits.
-This means that your policy would cover costs, expenses or fees that you could be legally liable to pay in certain instances.
+This means that your policy would cover costs, expenses or fees that you could be legally liable to pay in particular instances.
 For example:

-You should always check that someone working on your home has their own public liability insurance.
+|You should always check that someone working on your home has their own public liability insurance.
 If they damage your home, it might not be covered by your own insurance.

 Always check your own policy before you make any personal pay-outs for repairs, replacements or compensation.
 You may be entitled to make a claim, instead of having to pay yourself.

 When was the last time you reviewed your home insurance?
 Typically, you renew your home insurance every year so you should shop around before you renew to make sure you are getting the best deal.

 When might I need to review my home insurance cover?

 - You have new valuables such as an engagement ring, paintings or expensive electronic equipment that need to be insured separately.

 - You got a home extension or conversion since you last renewed your home insurance.

 - The cost of rebuilding your home has increased or decreased.